Starry rockfish

 The starry rockfish (Sebastes constellatus), also known as the spotted corsair, spotted rockfish, chinafish, and red rock cod, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
-It is found in the eastern Pacific Ocean.
+It is found in the Eastern Pacific Ocean.

-Taxonomy
+Taxonomy and etymology

 The starry rockfish was first formally described as Sebastichthys constellatus in 1880 by the American ichthyologists David Starr Jordan and Charles Henry Gilbert with the type locality given as the coast of California.
 Some authorities place this species in the subgenus Sebastomus.
 The specific name constellatus means "studded with stars” an allusion to the many star-shaped spots on the head and body.

 Description

 The starry rockfish has a robust, rhombus-shaped body which has a depth of just under a third of its standard length.
 The body is covered in scales.
-It has 13-14 spines and 12-14 soft rays in its dorsal fin while it’s anal fin has 3 spines and 5-7 soft rays.
+It has 13–14 spines and 12–14 soft rays in its dorsal fin, while its anal fin has 3 spines and 5–7 soft rays.
 This species reaches a maximum total length of 46 cm and a maximum published weight of 1.0 kg.
-Starry rockfish are orange-red in color on the body and fins, darker on their backs with 5 or 6 large white blotches on its upper flanks and there are numerous small white spots over the upper body too.
+Starry rockfish are orange-red in color on the body and fins, darker on their backs with 5 or 6 large white blotches on their upper flanks, and there are numerous small white spots over the upper body too.
 The head is rounded, more so than its congeners, and is marked with white blotches.
 Adults are darker than subadults and juveniles.